pmem/vltrace/man/vltrace.1.md

  - Limited functionality
  - Slow attaching and detaching
- - Asynchronity.
-If a user will not provide enough system resources for performance, the tool skips some calls.
-Tool does not assume to try any work-around behind the scene.
  - Depends on modern kernel features
  - The underlying eBPF technology is still in active development, so we can expect hangs and crashes, especially on low-res systems.